TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Preparation/Copying/Index.rst

 Now you have the extracted files in your file system.
-They are, from the folder where you installed TYPO3, inside the subfolder typo3conf/ext/doc_tut_templating/template.
-Next copy the folder "template" with its contents and paste it all into the folder fileadmin/, so that you get the folder fileadmin/template/ and the files inside.
+They are, from the folder where you installed TYPO3, inside the subfolder :file:`typo3conf/ext/doc_tut_templating/template`.
+Next copy the folder :file:`template` with its contents and paste it all into the folder :file:`fileadmin/`, so that you get the folder :file:`fileadmin/template/` and the files inside.
 Creating a page structure

 We will now create some pages inside TYPO3.
 These pages are helpful, when you later want to check, if TYPO3 uses the instructions in the TypoScript template